-We have audited the accompanying financial statements of Møre Boligkreditt AS, which comprise the statement of financial position as at 31 December 2016, the statements of income, comprehensive Income, changes in equity and cash flows for the year then ended and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the accompanying financial statements of Møre Boligkreditt AS, which comprise the balance sheet as at 31 December 2017, the statement of income, comprehensive income, changes in equity and cash flows for the year then ended and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the financial statements of Møre Boligkreditt AS have been prepared in accordance with laws and regulations and present fairly, in all material respects, the financial position of the Company as at 31 December 2016 and its financial performance for the year then ended in accordance with International Financial Reporting Standards as adopted by the EU.
+In our opinion, the financial statements have been prepared in accordance with laws and regulations and present fairly, in all material respects, the financial position of the Company as at 31 December 2017 and its financial performance for the year then ended in accordance with International Financial Reporting Standards as adopted by the EU.